 You can significantly increase your odds of winning a New Jersey Marijuana Business License if you apply as a Priority Applicant.

-The rules establish three types of cannabis businesses that will receive priority review and approval in the application process:
+The rules establish three types of New Jersey cannabis businesses that will receive priority review and approval in the application process:

-You should by now have a decent understanding of the New Jersey cannabis business application process.
+You should by now have a decent understanding of the New Jersey cannabis license application process.
 Now let’s discuss steps you can take now to improve your chances of winning a license.

-Guide on How to apply for and win a New Jersey Cannabis Business License
+Guide on How to win a New Jersey Cannabis Business License

-Our cannabis consulting team in New Jersey put together the following step-by-step guide on how to apply for and win a cannabis license in New Jersey.
+Our cannabis consulting team in New Jersey put together the following step-by-step guide on how to apply for and win a New Jersey cannabis license.

 Step 1: Read the New Jersey Cannabis Laws and Regulations